AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/file-attachment.md

  This option allows to specify a maximum file size.
 File sizes are specified in MB.

-* **Maximum file size error message** - This option is used to enter an error message that is displayed if you upload files lesser than the specified minimum number of files.
+* **Maximum file size error message** - This option is used to enter an error message that is displayed if you upload files of size more than the file size specified in **Maximum file size (MB)** option.

 * **Allowed file types** - Various types of files that can be uploaded using the **File Attachment** button are added here.
 It also allows to add a new file format by clicking the **Add** button.
 Supported file formats are: audio, video, image, text or PDF.
 You can also delete or rearrange allowed file types using:
     * **Delete** - Tap or click to remove specific file types.
     * **Rearrange** - Tap or click and drag to rearrange the order of allowed file types.

-* **File type error message** - This option allows you to enter an error message that is displayed when uploading file formats other than those listed in the **Allowed file types** option.
+* **File type error message** - This option allows you to enter an error message that is displayed when you upload the file formats other than those listed in the **Allowed file types** option.

 ### Help Content Tab {#help-content-tab}